awsdocs/amazon-transcribe-developer-guide/doc_source/call-analytics-categorization.md

 To sort your transcript by category, you must first create one or more categories, each with at least one rule\.
 See [Using categories and rules](#create-categories) to learn more\.

+When you're ready to set up a call analytics job, see [Start a call analytics transcription job](call-analytics-start.md)\.

 ## Using categories and rules<a name="create-categories"></a>

 For each category you create, you must create between 1 and 20 rules\.
 Each rule contains one *filter* to identify criteria applicable to a category\.
 You can create filters for the following: